elivergara/elivergara/README.md

 - 👋 Hi, I’m @elivergara
 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning R, Python, SQL, Git, and Tableau
-- 📫 How to reach me: Find me at elivergara.com
+- 📫 How to reach me: Find me at <a href="elivergara.com"</a>elivergara.com